NateStroh/AIForGames/README.md

 Directions:

+HW1 can be found on the master branch of this repo

+HW2 can be found on the HW2 branch of this repo

 pull repo one directory out from your "of_v0.11.2_vs2017_release" folder.
 This should copy the Visual studios project to the myApps folder.
 You should also just be able to pull this repo and copy the StrohmyerHW1 folder over to your